airbus-cyber/iris-httpsend-module/notes/study_for_issue_252.md

 To implement the case "insensitive comparison", all the retrieval points should be modified to get the user by login in a case insensitive way (this should be all the code places listed in paragraph User retrival, it can also be seen by looking at all the calls to User.query.filter).
+Look all User.query.filter, transform User.user == into User.user.ilike).
+Should also group calls to User.query.filter in app.datamgmt.manage.manage_users_db.